 For the title, make it descriptive, not too short.

 For the brief description, include a summary of the material you put in question #1: It should be a stand-alone clear description, but without the kind of detail you will put in your answer to question #1.

 For question #1, you're basically describing the capstone.
 You may repeat material you already wrote in the brief description.
 Everything should be self explanatory.
 Explain everything clearly.
 Assume the reader doesn't know anything.

 If you are doing research or a project,

 For question #2, make a bulleted list of many (seven, eight, ...) of the competencies that apply and write a few sentences about each.
 You can find a list of the competencies on the CSS website: Competencies.

 For question #6, list specific plans, deliverables, etc. for your faculty advisor.
 Talk to your advisor about what he or she would like from you.

 If you know the scope of the capstone well (definitely for research and project capstones), define the scope with an expected set of milestones and deliverables.
 Example items include: a project timeline, hour breakdown, reports from weekly/regular meetings, project milestone reports, etc. Define the software development process (agile, waterfall, etc.) along with a timeline covering the full calendar term of the project.
 The answer to this question is the basis for the expected 400 hours of work.

 If you are doing an industry-sponsored internship, you may not know the details of the capstone when the contract is due.
-You can have the deliverables be generic in the contract and then specific when turned in.
-Different options are common and two examples follow:
+You can have the deliverables be generic in the contract and then within three weeks after beginning the internship, submit a more detailed project plan to your faculty advisor and the Capstone Coordinator (Janet McDaniel, firstname.lastname@example.org ).
+For the generic deliverables, different options are common and two examples follow: